mikolka9144/TTW/docs/ttw/Compile guide.md

 In case you stumble upon any problem, check [common issues](./issues.md) for potential solutions.

+> TIP: if you have issues with your IDE, a simple restart fixes *most of* the problems

 0. Setup
     - Install Haxe from [Haxe.org](https://haxe.org)
     - Install [Visual Studio](https://code.visualstudio.com/Download) or [VSCodium](https://vscodium.com/#install)